Diary of a POCF Chapter 5: The Readjustment Phase

 “Hi, Love,” he says, pulling down his mask to lean in for a kiss.

 We kiss, then I pull back to scan his beautiful face and touch his soft beard, so rugged and manly.
 It cushions my face as I go in for another.
 We linger for a moment, familiarizing our lips with one another again, and I inhale the sweet scent of his skin.

 Phase 3: The Next Day

 10:33 am: I’m typing in the kitchen after my morning routine – brush teeth, chug water, walk, yoga (maybe), coffee, write.
 I don’t know why I thought this would change.
 Maybe because we’re taking time off for the next two days and calling it a “honeymoon,” which means doing whatever the hell we want with no obligation to anyone but ourselves.
-I said I would take time off, too, but I’ll let him sleep in, and I’ll catch up on a little writing.
+I said I would take time off, too, but I’ll let him sleep in while I’ll catch up on a writing.
 When he wakes, I’ll make coffee and breakfast while Chris unpacks.
 Then, we’ll Netflix and chill.

 3:13 pm: I spoke too soon.

 Chris and I are standing in the foyer of the home we’re housesitting after running a few errands.

 Chris: “So what do we have going on the rest of the day?”

 Me: “Nothing, anything, whatever you want for the next two days!”